ofelcan164/API/sections/quick_links.md

 * `GET /quick_links.json` will return `200 OK` and the authenticated user's list of quick links

 We will return 100 quick links per page.
-If the result set has 100 files, it's your responsibility to check the next page to see if there are any more quick links -- you do this by adding `&page=2` to the query, then `&page=3` and so on.
+If the result set has 100 quick links, it's your responsibility to check the next page to see if there are any more quick links -- you do this by adding `&page=2` to the query, then `&page=3` and so on.

 ```json
 [